tsquillario/Jamstash/README.md

 After bumping the version, modifying the changelog, and committing the updated files, use `git tag
 <version>` to tag the commit with the current version.

-To deploy the new Jamstash version to GitHub Pages, the current version needs to be built and committed to the 'gh-pages' branch.
+Once this tag is pushed to GitHub, GitHub Actions should automatically build it, release it, and deploy it to the 'gh-pages' branch (which is served by GitHub Pages).

+If this automated process fails, or GitHub Actions is not available, updating the 'gh-pages' branch can be done locally.
 The `build-commit.sh` script has been provided to automate this process.
 Run `./build-commit.sh --help` for more information.

 An example of the entire release process:
 ```